 Graduate students are expected to follow University policy and procedures for withdrawal, both from individual classes and from the University.
 Non-attendance and/or non-payment of tuition do not constitute withdrawal or absolve a student of academic or financial responsibility.

-A tuition credit adjustment of 100 percent minus the non-refundable registration fee will be made for students who decrease their academic load prior to the eighth business day of the semester.
-These dates are published each semester online by the Office of Records and Registration.
+A tuition credit adjustment of 100%, minus the non-refundable registration fee, will be made for students who decrease their academic load prior to the eighth business day of the semester.
+These dates are published online each semester by the Office of Records and Registration.
 No credit adjustments will be made after the published dates.
-NOTE: Students with financial holds should contact the Office of Records and Registration to process withdrawals.

-i.
-First Eight Days.
-Any change in the student's course registration occurring during this period may be processed through the registration system.
-Courses are recorded as drops and do not appear on the student's academic transcript.
+Any change in the student’s course registration occurring during this period may be processed through the registration system.
+Courses are recorded as drops and do not appear on the student’s academic transcript.
 No grades will be posted.
-Students receive a 100 percent tuition credit adjustment, less a drop transaction fee.
+Students receive a 100% tuition credit adjustment, minus a drop transaction fee.

 International students holding F-1 or J-1 visas must seek additional approval from the Office of International Students.
 Students who are on financial aid or who hold scholarships, fellowships or graduate assistantships should consult the Graduate School before withdrawing from courses in order to fully understand the potential financial impact.

 Policies governing the refund of tuition and fees are to be found in the Tuition and Fees section of the graduate catalog.
 The Student Guide, published each semester by the Office of Records and Registration, should be consulted for the calendar regulating withdrawals.

 Withdrawal from All Classes